LibreCAD/docs/guides/completion.rst

 Completing and Printing
 =======================

-Completed drawings are normally printed to scale and include a border and title block, although drawings without a border can be useful for sketches, drafts, exporting to CNC software, exporting a bitmapped image, and so on.
-LibreCAD also has the ability to print drawings across several pages using tiled printing, allowing a drawing to be printed on smaller paper and assembled into a large format print.
+Completed drawings are normally printed to scale and include a border and title block.
+However, drawings without a border can be useful for drafts, sketches, exporting to CNC software or a bitmapped image, and so on.
+In addition to supporting a large variety of paper sizes; ISO, ANSI, Arch (Architectural), custom, etc., LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a drawing to be printed on smaller paper and assembled into a large format print.

 Completing a drawing and making it ready for printing includes a few steps: